openbaton/docs/docs/vnf-descriptor.md

 ### Inter-VNFs dependencies

 In many cases, you may need or you may provide some information in order to interact with other VNFs inside a network service composition.
-Please refer to the [Inter-VNFs dependencies page][vnf-dependencies] for understanding better this concept, and in particular for learning how to make use of `provides` and `requires` inside a VNFD for interacting with other VNFs.
+Please refer to the [Inter-VNFs dependencies page][vnf-dependencies] for a better understanding of this concept and in particular for learning how to make use of `provides` and `requires` inside a VNFD for interacting with other VNFs.

 <!---
 References